Home · Property management · Renting out a new build

 Window coverings

 Blinds or curtains.
-Skipped even in premium packages more than you'd think.
+Skipped even in premium packages more than you would think.
 Tenants expect them at move-in.

 Side alley paving

 Often skipped.
-You're left with bare sand or limestone.
-Looks unfinished, gets muddy, you'll hear about it.
+You are left with bare sand or limestone.
+Looks unfinished, gets muddy, you will hear about it.

 Letterbox and numbering